Ak-Gautam/Tweet_Sentiment/README.md

 Author: '@Gautam-flash'
 ---

-This is a NLP project that analyses sentiment feon tweets regarding American Airlines companies
+This is a NLP project that analyses sentiment from tweets regarding American Airlines companies, it categorises tweets in either positive or negative sentiment.